tglauch/DeepIceLearning/README.md

 2. In the folder 'Networks' a config file defining the NN structure has to be created.
 An example for the syntax can be found in the file 'test.cfg'

+In order to run the training you can either:

+1. directly run the script Neural_Network.py

+or

+2. submit a job to the condor or slurm cluster by running condor_submit/train_NN_network.py